terraswarm/urban-heartbeat-kit/docs/gateway-setup-scratch-common.md

 Optional: Set up dynamic DNS
 ----------------------------

+Skip to step `Set up the gateways` if a DNS server is already set up.

 You will need to set up dynamic DNS support on a DNS server that you have access to to support ddns. **Be careful with trailing `.`s throughout**